Anas-RI/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1-who_am_i			Print name of the current user
-2-groups			Print the group your current user is part of 3-new_owner			Change the owner of a fille 'hello'
+2-groups			Print the group your current user is part of 3-new_owner			Change the owner of a fille 'hello' 4-empty				Create 'hello' file
+5-excute			Add execute permission to the owner of 'hello'